priyansharwt/learn/README.md

+learning about:
+1. linux kernel
-learning about linux kernel, basics of sql and python basics in the session
+2. basics of sql
+3. python basics in the session